Manzela/Antigravity-OS/README.md

 ## © License & Credits
 **Antigravity OS** is a proprietary system of the TNG Infrastructure Team.
-*concept by Manzela | architecture by Antigravity AI*
+*concept by Manzela | architecture by Manzela | development by Antigravity AI*